 (3) In March 1995 the NEW CLUBROOMS were erected, comprising the MEETING ROOM, KITCHEN, TOILETS as we know them today (prior the verandah/rocking horse room).
 Bill Orpen has single handedly, been involved in pretty much every building expansion works in the Club's 27 year history to date, a commendable effort.

-(4) In Sept 2008 clubrooms were extended WEST towards GLENFERN RD entracnce.
-This added the LIBRARY and formalising the COMMITTEE ROOM, with TV, COMPUTER and SURVEILLANCE and adding "Joe Semenoe" ROCKING HORSE ROOM/Verandah to original entrance, and predominantly adding the large WOOD STORE and the "Peter Horsburgh" COMPONENT STORE rooms.
+(4) In Sept 2008 clubrooms were extended WEST towards GLENFERN RD entrance.
+This added the LIBRARY and formalising the COMMITTEE ROOM, with TV, COMPUTER and SURVEILLANCE and adding "Joe Semenow" ROCKING HORSE ROOM/Verandah to original entrance, and predominantly adding the large WOOD STORE and the "Peter Horsburgh" COMPONENT STORE rooms.

 (5) In Sept 2010, the club acquired the THICKNESSER - a major new machine and one that requires a great deal of respect, particularly the task of ensuring no contamination exists in the timber being prepared.

 (6) In FEB 2012, the 2nd BAY of PLACEMAKERS was then sought, for use as a SANDING ROOM.